GUIDELINES FOR COACHES AND REFEREES REGARDING PLAYER SAFETY AND TERMINATED OR ABANDONED MATCHES

 - Impact of game result on Section standings

 - Time remaining in the season to schedule a replay

-Under BAYS Law 17, the second Vice President may convene a Sportsmanship Review Committee hearing for this issue if he or she deems it necessary.
+Under BAYS Match Rule 11, the Second Vice President may convene a Sportsmanship Review Committee hearing for this issue if he or she deems it necessary.